superagent-ai/superagent/README.md

 <details>
 <summary>Run locally with docker and docker compose</summary>

-In the `.docker` folder there are multiple docker-compose files.
+In the `.docker` folder, there are multiple docker-compose files.

-The main `docker-compose.yml` file will start up the API and a Postgres DB in docker.
+The main `docker-compose.yml` file will start the API and a Postgres DB in docker.

-The other docker compose files can be used individually, or in combination to start up just the bits you need.
+The other docker-compose files can be used individually or in combination to start up the necessary bits.

 > follow the guide in [.docker/README.md](https://github.com/homanp/superagent/blob/main/libs/.docker/README.md) file to get started
 </details>

 ## 🔗 SDKs

-If you are planing on integrating Superagent into your stack, you can use one of the following SDKs:
+If you are planning on integrating Superagent into your stack, you can use one of the following SDKs:

 - [Python](https://github.com/homanp/superagent-py)
 - [Typescript/Javascript](https://github.com/homanp/superagent-js)